material-components/material-components-web/packages/mdc-toolbar/README.md

 helper class to the toolbar's adjacent sibling element, which will add default `margin-top`.

-When you are using `mdc-toolbar` with JavaScript, you should assgin your content wrapper element to `mdc-toolbar`'s instance property `fixedAdjustElement`.
+When you are using `mdc-toolbar` with JavaScript, you should assign your content wrapper element to `mdc-toolbar`'s instance property `fixedAdjustElement`.
 This will make `mdc-toolbar` aware of the wrapper class and adjust the `margin-top` correspondingly.